 - The degree of independent business organization and operation – If a worker has organized their own business, whether it be a simple sole proprietorship or a more formal corporate entity, it is more likely that he or she is an independent contractor.

 Other factors are immaterial to the employee versus independent contractor analysis, such as if the work is a performance, how the parties have titled their relationship, whether the worker is licensed, or the time and mode of payment.
 Finally, it should be noted that no one factor is necessarily decisive.

 Wage and hour laws do not apply to properly classified independent contractors.
 That means that an employer is not required to pay an independent contractor a minimum wage or a minimum salary or pay overtime.

 However, if a government agency or the courts determine that a worker was misclassified as an independent contractor, he or she will be entitled to any pay he or she would have been entitled to under the FLSA or applicable state wage and hour laws.

 How an Independent Contractor Lawyer Can Help You

-The dedicated and experienced legal team of The Employment and Consumer Law Group can help you pursue relief and compensation from an improper classification, including filing a complaint with the appropriate state or federal agencies.
+The dedicated and experienced legal team of The Employment and Commerce Law Group can help you pursue relief and compensation from an improper classification, including filing a complaint with the appropriate state or federal agencies.

 Our legal team will negotiate with your employer on your behalf to get you any additional pay you may be entitled to under wage and hour laws, in addition to compensation for payroll taxes that should have been paid by your employer had you been properly classified as an employee.
 If necessary, our legal team will help you pursue your claim in a lawsuit.